Star Rating: 3.5/5

 However, when Franck (Vincent Cassel) leads a gang to steal a precious painting during an auction, the painting disappears.
 Simon, the last person to have handled the painting before its disappearance, was smacked on the head while he removed the painting.
 Since then, he has developed amnesia and so he can’t remember where he put the painting.
 In a desperate bid to find the painting, Franck decides that Simon must go to Elizabeth Lamb (Rosario Dawson), a hypnotherapist.
 Elizabeth believes that by hypnotising Simon, she can get him to recollect the location of the painting.

 Trance’s plot is clever and innovative.
 The film is fast-paced from the off, intense, violent and engaging.
 It is complex and confusing too, since it constantly does back and forth in time, unravelling what happened to the painting as well as explaining the various (and sinister) motivations of the characters.
 Moreover, and similar to Black Swan, one is never sure in Trance when one is watching reality or a dream (or a memory or a possible memory).
-All of this keeps viewers firmly on their toes because one is no-one can be sure as to where the film is going.
+All of this keeps viewers firmly on their toes because no-one can be sure as to where the film is going.

 Although, it is dubious as to whether Trance’s storyline actually makes sense.
 Again, this is not novel to the sub-genre: it is uncertain whether the plots for The Machinist or Shutter Island added up (but no-one would argue that those were atrocities to cinema, like Sucker Punch or The Lady In the Water); while Fight Club and Inception demanded that one see them twice (at least) before being able to appreciate (or understand) those movies, and few had reason to complain about those excellent films either.
 Perhaps, the latter is true for Trance.
 However, there are some quite significant plot issues that could undermine the film and its realism (if one believes in the effectiveness of hypnotism/hypnotherapy, of course), but these are not going to be discussed here as they would spoil the thrill for those who haven’t seen the movie.